 A different kind of shopping?
 The Designer Outlet in Ochtrup is only half an hour away by car.

-Around 25 kindergartens and day care centres look after the youngest residents in Greven, Gimbte and Reckenfeld.
-On the city's website you can also find information about other childcare options, for example childminders or playgroups.
+Around 27 kindergartens and daycare centres look after the youngest residents in Greven, Gimbte and Reckenfeld.
+On the city website you will also find information on child daycare.

-The educational opportunities in Greven range from the first day of school to the Abitur:
+The educational programme in Greven ranges from the first day of school to the Abitur:

 Because of its good transport links - there is a direct connection to the A1 and also to the A30 and A43 via nearby motorway junctions - Greven has developed into an important logistics location.
 Major local employers include the FIEGE Group, GREIWING logistics, a large DHL parcel centre and locations of the logistics company Hermes and the packaging specialist Schumacher Packaging.
 Münsterland e.V. also has its headquarters in Greven, directly in the terminal of Münster/Osnabrück Airport.